fubicales2016/fogbowcloud.org/content/pages/customizing-deployment.md

 Note: The VOMS Plugin uses the <a href="https://github.com/italiangrid/voms-api-java" target=_blank>VOMS API Java</a>.
 This API only works with JREs provided by Oracle with the <a href="http://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters" target=_blank>unlimited strength file installed</a>.

 ##### No Cloud Identity Plugin
+Cloud Compute Plugin describe a scenary that does not exist an cloud  that is associate to a Fogbow manager.
 ```bash
 federation_identity_class=org.fogbowcloud.manager.core.plugins.identity.nocloud.NoCloudIdentityPlugin
 ```